martingarcialopez/ft_transcendance/back-end/README.md

 ### `DELETE /user/friends/:username`
 🛡️ PROTECTED ENDPOINT 🛡️ - Valid session token required
-- Remove user with a matching :username from the list of friends of the user owning the token
+- Remove user with a matching :username from friends list of the user owning the token

 </br>